 In terms of heel straps, they come in adjustable rubber or spring heel.

 According to its manufacturer, Aqua Lung, these fins were the first of their kind to be sold in North America, making them a highly recognized brand.
 Over the years, the design has been so successful with professionals and the military, it’s only been updated slightly, staying true to its unique vented blade.
-Like the Jet, this fin has an all rubber construction to withstand rough and prolonged use.
+Like the Jet, the rocket fin has an all rubber construction to withstand rough and prolonged use.

-Heel straps come in traditional or quick release buckles, or the standard fin strap.
+Heel straps come in traditional or quick-release buckles or the standard fin strap.

 Consider, first, the most obvious difference: the horizontal vented blade.
 This design is meant to reduce drag, making for a more energy-efficient kick.